George's girlfriend asks what he truly thinks of her — and he tells her. Meanwhile Elaine volunteers for an IRS audit.

 <Jerry smiles>

-ELAINEWhat's so funny
+ELAINEWhat's so funny in the living room

 JERRYKramer dating your room mate.
 It's funny.